Bersuit Vergarabat: History

 In honor of Buenos Aires's José Tiburcio Borda Psychiatric Hospital, the band often performs in clinical pajamas.
 Although there is no truth to the urban legend of Cordera spending some time in that institution, the band has demonstrated an affinity for everything related to madness and marginalization.

 In addition to finding success in the Buenos Aires' underground movement, and then nationwide, Bersuit Vergarabat has attracted fans from many countries in Latin America as well as Spain and United States.

 The band's success beyond Latin America hinges largely on their ability to constantly reinvent themselves, as with their late 1990s venture into reggae music, popular in the United States at the time.

 One of the band's signature songs, «El tiempo no para» from their album Y Punto, is a cover of "O Tempo não Pára" by the Brazilian musician Cazuza.
 In his honor, Gustavo Cordera sings one of the song's verses in the live version in Portuguese.

-After having success in several countries, the band broke up in 2009, due to Cordera's embarkation on a solo career.
-They returned to the stage three years later without their original singer.
+After having success in several countries, the band broke up in 2009, due to Subirá's embarkation on a solo career.
+They returned to the stage three years later without their original singer Gustavo Cordera.
 Since then, Bersuit released 3 studio albums, La Revuelta (2012), El Baile Interior (2014), La Nube Rosa (2016).
 This new material consolidated Condor Sbarbati and Daniel Suarez as main singers.